-It takes approximately 90 minutes to complete the test, which can be taken anywhere, as long as you have a computer and an internet connection.
-However, you must book the test ahead of time because it is proctored.
+It takes candidates 90-110 minutes to complete the test, and they can do so anywhere, as long as they have a computer and an internet connection.
+However, the test must be booked ahead of time, because it is proctored.

 The test includes a series of video- and text-based scenarios, and applicants are asked open-ended questions about each scenario presented.
-Webcams and microphones are strictly required for the CASPer test because they are used to confirm the applicant’s identity and are required for the video response portion and for proctoring the test.
-Your webcam must be turned on, uncovered, and facing toward you throughout the entire test.
+Webcams and microphones are required for the Casper test to confirm the applicant’s identity and to complete the video response portion.
+Your webcam must be turned on, uncovered, and facing you throughout the test.

 Months before taking the test

-Here are three tips you should act on months in advance of taking the CASPer test.
+Here are three tips you should act on months before you take the Casper test.

-When I start working with clients, I challenge them to start writing every day by keeping a journal.
-Set a goal of writing three entries a week and then steadily increase the amount you write.
-In preparation for CASPer, keep an electronic journal.
-If you are especially concerned about the speed at which you type, you can play typing games or time yourself regularly to increase your speed.
+When I start working with clients, I challenge them to begin keeping a journal and to write in it daily.
+In preparation for Casper, keep an electronic journal.
+If you are especially concerned about the speed at which you type, you can play typing games or time yourself regularly as you work to increase your speed.

-The benefits of working with someone like me or one of my colleagues at Accepted include the fact that you will have a “personal writing coach.”
-I work closely with my clients in assisting them with making outlines and editing drafts.
-I help them identify specific weaknesses so they can improve their skills.
+One benefit of working with someone like me or one of my Accepted colleagues is that you will have a “personal writing coach.”
+I work closely with my clients in preparing outlines for their writings and editing drafts.
 With each draft, their writing gets better and better.
-Over time, they build the confidence and the skills to skip steps to produce a more polished essay with less effort.
+Over time, they build the confidence and skills to skip steps to produce a more polished essay with less effort.

 Acuity Insights offers a free practice test on its website, and we (and Acuity) highly recommend that students review the materials on the organization’s Test Prep Page.
 There, you’ll find general tech tips, a practice test, and an introduction to the test format.

-For more assistance, check out Accepted’s one-on-one Medical School Admissions Consulting and Advising Services.
-Your consultant can assess a sample of your writing to inform you of your weaknesses and provide guidance on how to address and overcome those weaknesses when taking the CASPer.
+For more assistance, check out Accepted’s one-on-one Medical School Admissions Consulting Services.
+Your consultant can assess a sample of your writing to inform you of your weaknesses and provide guidance on how to address and overcome those weaknesses when taking the Casper.